Coping with cancer - looking and feeling your best

 Keep a Routine

 Stick with your regular daily grooming habits.
-Comb and fix your hair, shave, wash your face, put on makeup, and change into something you did not sleep in, even if it is a fresh pair of pajamas.
+Comb and fix your hair, shave, brush your teeth, wash your face, put on makeup, and change into something you did not sleep in, even if it is a fresh pair of pajamas.
 Doing so will help you feel more in control and ready for the day.

 Care for Your Hair